Standard Terms and Conditions of Engagement

 1. Standard Terms and Conditions of Engagement

-- These Standard Terms and Conditions are to be read with our Engagement Letter to you.
+These Standard Terms and Conditions are to be read in conjunction with our Engagement Letter.
 They apply to all services that we perform for you that are described in that letter (headed “Scope of Services”) and any additional services MBA may provide from time to time.
 Together, the letter and these terms are called “this agreement”.
 If the two documents are inconsistent, the terms in the Engagement Letter will overrule these Standard Terms and Conditions.

-- You will instruct us fully, and in a timely fashion, giving MBA each of the following (as they are ordinarily reasonably required to perform the Services):
+You will instruct us fully, and in a timely manner, giving MBA each of the following (as they are ordinarily and reasonably required to perform the Services):

-- Resources – you will provide (and designate to the assignment) all resources that are reasonably necessary to ensure timely approval and sign-off of all accounts and other deliverables.
+(c) Resources: you will provide (and designate to the assignment) all resources that are reasonably necessary to ensure timely approval and sign-off of all accounts and other deliverables

 - Under the taxation law, responsibility for the accuracy and completeness of Income Tax Returns and other returns and statements made to the Australian Taxation Office vests with the taxpayer or officers of the taxpayer entity.

 - Our taxation advice is necessarily an opinion only based on our knowledge of the particular circumstances.
 There are limitations attaching to such tax advice and our expression of opinion should not be taken as an assertion of fact.
 Consequently, such advice and Income Tax Returns are not beyond challenge.

 - Our advice will rely on our understanding of specific facts, which will be provided by you or associated entities.
 The accuracy and completeness of our advice is reliant on the accuracy and completeness of the underlying facts as provided.